Staff

 Past Director

-Benjamin Frommer (2013-2016) oversaw the integration of the Holocaust Educational Foundation into Northwestern University and served as the first Director of the Foundation after integration.
-Building upon the work of Zev Weiss, Frommer formalized processes related to all aspects of the foundation, including leadership advising, awarding fellowships and grants, staffing the Summer Institute, and fundraising.
-He grew the Foundation from two part-time staff members to two full-time staff members and laid the groundwork for continued growth and impact on the field of Holocaust Studies.
-He continues to serve on the faculty at Northwestern University in the Department of history.
+Benjamin Frommer (2013-2016) worked closely with Zev Weiss and senior administration to integrate the Holocaust Educational Foundation into Northwestern University and served as the Inaugural Director of HEFNU.
+Building upon the achievements of Weiss, Frommer formalized processes related to all aspects of the foundation, including event and yearly budgets, fellowship competitions, the awarding of prizes, the book series, and the staffing of the HEFNU office, the Lessons and Legacies Conference, and the Summer Institute.
+He established the HEFNU Academic Council, expanded the international reach of the foundation’s programs, and laid the groundwork for continued growth in the field of Holocaust Studies.
+He continues to serve on the faculty at Northwestern University in the Department of History.
 For more information click here.

 Past Graduate Student Assistants